pagantis/orders-api-client/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/c777428d857cccb6bfca/maintainability)](https://codeclimate.com/github/PagaMasTarde/ordersApiClient/maintainability)

 ## TODO
-* Validate and double check Models
 * Test each single function
 * Add pending methods
-* OrderHistory manage correctly
-* double check refunds and upsell add from json
+* mapping: double check refunds and upsell add from json

 Orders API Client offers the merchants working with Paga+Tarde a way to consume the API services without the effort of doing a complete development.
 The library provides stubs for each type of object withing the API and the method calls.
 Each Method supported by the API is implemented in this client and